Kanyam

 Kanyam is known for its green tea garden and picnic spots.
 It is known as "queen of the eastern Nepal" due to its natural environment.

 Every year thousands of tourists visit here because of its climate and greenery.
-People also come here for honeymoon and it is one of the top destinations for couples.
+People also come here for honeymoon and it is one of the top destinations for couples.Shree Antu is a popular tourist destination best known as the place to observe sunrise and is known for its tea gardens.